Passionate About Helping Others

 I turned my interest in sexuality to the neuroscience of sexual arousal while in a research laboratory at Rutgers University.

 I am a Qualified Member of The Association for the Treatment of Sexual Addiction and Compulsivity (ATSAC).
-I am also a General Member of the College of Sexual and Relationship Therapists (COSRT).
+I am also a Registered Member of the College of Sexual and Relationship Therapists (COSRT) who abides by their Code of Ethics and Practice.

 Education & Qualifications